Call us at 954-356-0450 for help with your foreclosure

 You may also want to consider a bankruptcy filing as part of the foreclosure defense.
 A Chapter 7 filed before, during or after the foreclosure lawsuit will discharge any obligation on the mortgage and may provide you with additional time in your home.

 The New Foreclosure Laws

 Foreclosure cases filed after July 1, 2013 come under the new foreclosure laws which were designed to speed up foreclosures.
 It also reduces the statute of limitations for the lender to seek a deficiency judgment to one year.
-We anticipate that foreclosure cases filed after July 1, 2013, will be completed in under one year.
-We do not yet have enough data to determine how the courts will proceed under the new laws.
+Foreclosure cases filed after July 1, 2013, are being processed through the state Court more quickly than befoe.

 A Chapter 13 bankruptcy is available only to individuals with regular income.
 It requires that the debtor file a plan providing for payment to creditors over a period of up to five years.
 The benefits of a Chapter 13 include the ability to reinstate a home mortgage that is in default, stop IRS collection efforts while payments are made, the ability to retain non-exempt real estate and personal assets, and a broader form of discharge.

 Chapter 13 may be a good choice for individuals with home mortgage problems.
 It allows significant time to reinstate a mortgage in default.
 It may allow individuals to retain investment properties and other assets that might be lost in a Chapter 7.
 It may be the only choice for those with too much income to qualify for a Chapter 7.
 Call us if you would like to discuss whether a Chapter 13 is right for you.